 What fruits can I put in my water?

 - Pomegranate seeds (here’s how to cut pomegranates!)

-Also include other items like basil, mint, cucumber and more!
-Try out different combinations to see what your family enjoys.
+Also include other items like basil, mint, cucumber and more with your fruits to put in water and infusion water recipes!
+Try out different combinations to see what your family enjoys (and even best ways to make infused water with frozen fruit!).
 Infused water is only limited by your imagination!

 Benefits of Infused Water Recipes

-- Healthy alternative to processed juices and sodas
+- Healthy alternative to processed juices, sodas, and sugary drinks

 - Easily scales from a large drink dispenser for party drinks to individual water bottles